dhruvrauthan/dhruvrauthan.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
-description: Some of my work.
+description: Academic projects consist of work done with university professors, either as part of the course curriculum or just out of curiosity for that area of research.
+Personal projects are some apps I developed for fun.
 I'd be glad to discuss any of these with you!
 nav: true
 display_categories: [Academic, Personal]
 horizontal: false